aptoma/drpublish-plugin-api/README.md

 How does the API work?
 ==========================
-First and foremost, all apps are now loaded directly in iframes (i.e. the src= of the iframe points directly to the URL as given in the DrPublish config).
-Next, all communication between the app and DrPublish is sent using [postMessage](https://developer.mozilla.org/en/DOM/window.postMessage), a standardized method for cross-domain frame communication.
+The apps are loaded directly in iframes (i.e. the src= of the iframe points directly to the URL as given in the DrPublish config) and all communication between the app and DrPublish is sent using [postMessage](https://developer.mozilla.org/en/DOM/window.postMessage) (a standardized method for cross-domain frame communication).

 PostMessage works by one side listening for incoming messages, and determining whether to act upon that message or not depending on its origin host, its origin frame and its contents.
 In DrPublish, these binding are written in js/classes/binds/\*.js, and are mapped through js/classes/DPPAPI.js, which also handles delegation of events from DrPublish to apps.